sensu/sensu-docs/content/sensu-go/6.0/migrate.md

 #### 2. Log in to the Sensu web UI

-The [Sensu Go web UI][39] provides a unified view of your monitoring events with user-friendly tools to reduce alert fatigue and manage your Sensu instance.
+The [Sensu Go web UI][39] provides a unified view of your observability events with user-friendly tools to reduce alert fatigue and manage your Sensu instance.
 After starting the Sensu backend, open the web UI by visiting http://localhost:3000.
 You may need to replace `localhost` with the hostname or IP address where the Sensu backend is running.